yakshb/global-water/README.md

-# Water Scarcity Tracker using Prophet
+# Water Scarcity Tracker using Meta's Prophet Forecasting Model and Streamlit :balloon:

 ## Purpose of the Project: